Divorce Procedures in Romania

 If the requirements above are met, divorce can either be performed through litigation or by agreement.

-Divorce through litigation
+Divorce in Romania through litigation

 Whenever the spouses don’t agree on the divorce itself or the reasons of the divorce, litigation is the only way through which the marriage can be terminated.